owncloud/owncloud-test-middleware/readme.md

     ```

 ### Integration with test frameworks
-The middleware service is desiged to used with the gherkin test runner such as cucumber and behat.
-In order to integrate this service with the tests suite, we need to find a way to capture the steps that needs to be run in the middleware.
-Most test runners allow use of regex in the matching of the stepdefinition.
-We can use any regex rule to match all the steps that needs to run in the middleware. you can caputure them at once and send them to the middleware service.
+The middleware service is designed to used with the gherkin test runner such as cucumber and behat.
+In order to integrate this service with the test suite, we need to find a way to capture the steps that need to be run in the middleware.
+Most test runners allow use of regex in the matching of the step definition.
+We can use any regex rule to match all the steps that need to run in the middleware. you can capture them at once and send them to the middleware service.
-for eg. for all the steps you want to run in the middleware start them with `in the server`, then you can use regex `/^in the server (.*)$/` to capture all the steps
+for example, for all the steps you want to run in the middleware start them with `in the server`, then you can use regex `/^in the server (.*)$/` to capture all the steps

 eg. Cucumber Integration